-Crime prevention is a top priority.
-Together with other campus offices, Campus Safety provides programs to enhance personal safety and teach proactive crime reduction strategies.
+Together with other campus offices, Campus Safety provides crime prevention programs to enhance personal safety and teach proactive crime reduction strategies.

-The major theme of all the University's campus crime prevention programs is to educate members of the Campbell community on how to reduce the chances of being a victim.
-Each individual has a responsibility to help prevent crime to promote personal and community safety.
+A goal of all the University's campus crime prevention programs is to educate on how to reduce the chances of being a crime victim.
+Everyone has a responsibility to help prevent crime and to promote personal safety.
 When crimes and accidents occur, trained and qualified individuals from the University are prepared to respond and provide assistance.

 Campus Safety provides handouts and information to both students and parents.
-At the start of a semester, new resident students must attend a meeting with their Resident Director.
-Residence hall policies and issues related to general security are among the discussion items at this meeting.
+At the beginning of a semester, new resident students must attend a meeting with their Resident Director.
+Residence hall policies and issues related to general security are among the discussions at these meetings.
 Resident Directors receive information on a variety of safety and security issues as part of their training.
 In addition, Resident Directors are expected to provide additional programming during the year on a variety of topics, including safety and security issues.
 Crime prevention materials are available at Campus Safety.
-Campus Safety partners with the Harnett County sheriff's Office on crime prevention campaigns in neighborhoods where many students, staff, and faculty live.
+Campus Safety partners with the Harnett County Sheriff's Office on crime prevention campaigns in neighborhoods where many students, staff, and faculty live.